 Abnormal results from either strategy triggered an interesting cascade of intervention, on top of baseline critical care for sepsis.
 Assessment of fluid responsiveness, tailored fluid therapy, trial of a higher MAP target and inodilator use.
 The supplements describe baseline and increasing levels of care.

 It is undoubtedly a strength of the study that the authors tried to structure the response to inadequate resuscitation.
 However, they also allowed local variation at the discretion of treating physicians and surviving sepsis campaign guidelines were also endorsed.
-The latter have received a lot of recent criticism as highlighted above.
+The latter have received a lot of recent criticism4 as highlighted above.
 These issues have the potential to introduce bias and affect validity.

 And the outcomes?

 The authors chose a primary outcome of mortality at 28 days.
 Follow up by phone or death register.
 There were lots of secondary outcomes.

 The sample size calculation suggested a need for 420 participants.
 This provided 90% power to detect a 15% ARR with an alpha of 0.05.
 I can’t resist getting into this right now, and I don’t think it would be going too far to suggest that this ARR is crazy.
 A NNT of 7 for CRT guided resus, compared to lactate guided?
 A relative risk reduction of 50%?
-Better than the NNT for appropriate and early empirical antimicrobial therapy?
-I have no idea how they made this leap – although the cynic in me would suggest that might have done the sample size after the event.
+Better than the NNT for appropriate and early empirical antimicrobial therapy?9 I have no idea how they made this leap – although the cynic in me would suggest that might have done the sample size10 after the event.